davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Loss of cultural complexity

 ## Illusion of no option
+...humans live and act in ways as fish live and act in water.
+We don’t notice in how many _ways_ we depend on _ways_.
+Being in a sea of ways is being human. - Zhuangzi

 ## Ineffective institutions

 ## Bureaucracy
+To use the machine for control is to be controlled by the machine. - James Carse

 ## Failure to take responsibility